ronakupadhyaya/Horizons-week-06/day3/typing/README.md

 # React/Redux Typing Game
 The goal of this exercise is to write a typing game using React/Redux.
-The instructions will be very barebones, so you will have the freedom to design the app & add additional features to make it your own.
+Feel free to ignore all of these instructions and use the screenshots to guide your way.
 This folder is a React/Redux template similar to the one you worked on for yesterday's exercises, so you should be familiar with its' structure.

-List of __REQUIRED__ components:

-1. Character Highlighting (Correct/Incorrect)
-1. Timer
-1. Leaderboard

 ## Part 1: Setup & Start Game

 Currently if the user navigates to `index.html` the `app/components/App.js` component is displayed.
 For Part 1 you will write code to set-up the game and to start the gameplay.

 **Give some background on when to create a new reducere**

 1. Create a new reducer to keep track of your game state in `reducers/gameReducer.js` and add it to `reducers/index.js`
     1. Import words from `app/dictionary.js`
     1. Use [`_.shuffle`](http://underscorejs.org/#shuffle) from the Underscore.js library to randomize the loaded words